jaspector

 The township lists permits for new homes, additions, altered openings for doors and windows, accessory structures over 1,000 square feet, electrical work, alarm and suppression systems, bearing wall work, occupancy changes, reroofing in specified cases, signs, pools, hot tubs, high fences, and many other projects

+Not all construction work requires a permit in Antis Township, PA.
 The following work is generally exempt: Exterior or interior painting, papering, tiling, carpeting, flooring, cabinets, countertops, and similar finishing work; Replacement of gutters, soffit, downspouts, and fascia; Replacement of existing windows or doors with the same size; Prefabricated swimming pools less than 24 inches deep; Fences not more than 6 feet high; Retaining walls not over 4 feet high unless supporting surcharge.
+When in doubt, confirm with the local building department before starting work.